Chart Color Schemes

 Biloela has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects expected to influence the region: Biloela Splash Park, Multiple Dwelling Development, Magavalis Netball Court Upgrades, and Rooming Accommodation Development.
-These are detailed below for their likely relevance.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified four projects expected to impact the region.
+Notable initiatives include Biloela Splash Park, Multiple Dwelling Development, Magavalis Netball Court Upgrades, and Rooming Accommodation Development.
+The following details those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.